awsdocs/amazon-s3-userguide/doc_source/DeleteMarker.md

 For more information about key names, see [Creating object key names](object-keys.md)\.
 For information about deleting a delete marker, see [Removing delete markers](RemDelMarker.md)\.

 Only Amazon S3 can create a delete marker, and it does so whenever you send a `DELETE Object` request on an object in a versioning\-enabled or suspended bucket\.
 The object named in the `DELETE` request is not actually deleted\.
-Instead, the delete marker becomes the current version of the object\. \(The object's key name \(or key\) becomes the key of the delete marker\.\) If you try to get an object and its current version is a delete marker, Amazon S3 responds with the following:
+Instead, the delete marker becomes the current version of the object\.
+The object's key name \(or key\) becomes the key of the delete marker\.
+If you try to get an object and its current version is a delete marker, Amazon S3 responds with the following:
 + A 404 \(Object not found\) error
 + A response header, `x-amz-delete-marker: true`

 The response header tells you that the object accessed was a delete marker\.
 This response header never returns `false`\.
 If the value is `false`, Amazon S3 does not include this response header in the response\.

-The following figure shows how a simple `GET` on an object, whose current version is a delete marker, returns a 404 No Object Found error\.
+The following figure shows how a simple `GET` on an object whose current version is a delete marker, returns a 404 No Object Found error\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/versioning_DELETE_NoObjectFound.png)